 It’s Christmastime!
 A time for family, gratitude, and wrapping up year-end goals.
 For those of you managing social accounts it’s also a mad-dash of prep, planning and coordination.

-So to help you get through this most wonderful time of the year while still maintaining some sense of wonder sanity, our elf monkeys have put together a folder of holiday design templates that will make your seasonal posting go waaayyy more smoothly.
+So to help you get through this most wonderful time of the year while still maintaining some sense of sanity, our elf monkeys have put together a folder of holiday design templates that will make your seasonal posting go waaayyy more smoothly.
 Whether you’re going for a heartwarming, cute, or Scrooge-y kinda vibe, we’ve got designs that ring all the bells.

 Plus, to make your job extra easy (our Christmas gift to you) — we’ve tracked down a few Christmas quotes that’ll give your designs a boost.
 You’re sure to find something that stuffs your followers’ stockings and gets regrammed from now until Boxing Day.